 Using the term "baseload" for wind energy is a misnomer.
-While wind output can be summed up as a total monthly number, with some month-to-month variation, actual hourly wind output can and does fluctuate in an extremely dynamic manner.
-Figure 28 illustrates the hourly power output of the regional power mix over 30 days.
-In this figure, the only stable, baseload power generation source is nuclear - its hourly output remains unchanged over time.
-Coal and natural gas plants can operate as baseload resources, but in this example (which includes power generation plants in Kansas), coal and natural gas power plants are used to dynamically compensate for variability in wind output and demand.
-The hourly and intra-day wind fluctuations are dramatic and can lead to multiple days of very lower wind generation output.
+While wind output can be summed up as a total monthly number, with some month-to-month variation, actual hourly wind output fluctuates in an extremely dynamic manner.
+Figure 28 illustrates the hourly power output of a regional power mix over 30 days.
+In this figure, the only stable baseload power generation source is nuclear - its output remains unchanged over time.
+Coal and natural gas plants can operate as baseload resources, but in this example, they are used to dynamically compensate for wind power variability.
+The hourly and intra-day wind fluctuations are dramatic and can lead in some instances to multiple days of very lower wind generation output.
 When wind output drops, coal and natural gas generation rise along with CO2 emission rates.